top of page

 “Everyone is lonely in our world,” Bibiana continued her lecture, and Saoirse looked down at her hands.
 “It’s the cost of continuity.
 You have your children now.
 That should be enough.
 Make it enough,” she said softly.
 “The rest of us did.”

-Saoirse nodded, feeling the strange, sudden urge to cry.
+Saoirse nodded, feeling a strange, sudden urge to cry.

 Bibiana’s teacup clicked neatly against its saucer.
 “Roman will be home before long.
 Keep the house in order, keep yourself in order.
 The rest is noise.”